 In 1995 Sanderson directed Just What the Doctor Ordered for television.
 Presented by Rawiri Paratene, the documentary is about a locally-run health service in the Hokianga.

 In 2005 Sanderson was made an Officer of the New Zealand Order of Merit, "for services to literature and the theatre".
-He passed away in October 2009, in the final stages of readying a production of Kenyan play Muntu, with his wife Wanjiku.
+He passed away on 14 October 2009, in the final stages of readying a production of Kenyan play Muntu, with his wife Wanjiku.

-Profile written by Ian Pryor; published on 13 October 2010
+Profile written by Ian Pryor; updated on 28 March 2022

 Peter Bland, sorry, I’m a stranger here myself - a memoir (Auckland: Random House, 2004)